Charan-Boddapati/DA323_Final_Assignment/README.md

 This lets you listen to different parts of a video separately.

-### Suggested image:
-Add a screenshot from the paper showing input video, separated waveforms, and energy maps (Fig. 1).

 ---

-## How does it work?
+## How It Works

 PixelPlayer has three main parts:

 1. **Video analysis network** — extracts visual features for each pixel using a ResNet
 2. **Audio analysis network** — uses a U-Net to split the audio spectrogram into K components
 3. **Audio synthesizer** — combines visual and audio features to generate masks that extract specific sounds from the spectrogram

 The final output is the separated audio signal for each visual region.

 ![Architecture diagram](/img/fig2.jpeg)

 ---

-## Mix-and-Separate Training
+## Training Method

 Training is done in a smart way: